andiosika/Binomial-Classification-Ranom-Forest-hyper-imbalance/README.md

 Using binomial classification to predict COVID-19 infection on a large dataset (>618K samples) with extreme imbalance and minority class (.13% of samples) as target.

-The final iteration is a manually tuned random forsest classifier with >95% accuracy and >64% recall.
+The final iteration is a manually tuned random forsest classifier with >95% accuracy and >64% recall using biological, behavioral and environmental data to classify those who would test postive for COVID-19.

 **Main Files:**